 Neighbors: During your research session, if you are

 waiting for someone to come hear you, then listen to your neighbors with half an ear

 (but stay by your project) and do a

 partial peer review of their project.

 - Name of the person and the topic

-- List the topics from class that relate
+- List the linear algebra concepts from class that relate

 - How much time and effort does it look like they